emacs-php/php-auto-yasnippets/README.md

 ```

 with the cursor ready to overwrite `$glue` with the string you want to
 use.
-And then pressing Tab will skip over to `$pieces` to do the
+Pressing Tab will skip over to `$pieces` to do the
 same.
 This way you can be sure you not only have the correct number
 of arguments, but also that you have them in the correct order.
 PHP
 comes with a large standard library and functions that sound similar